sl3yE/Zero-E/README.md

     1. the desired file path of the output directory for generated files
     1. the file path of the file containing the target IP addresses
     1. the file path of the file containing the IP addresses to exclude from scans, if any
-3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while the script does your work for you
+3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while ZrE does your work for you

 ## Switches (Advanced)
 1. `sudo ./zero-e.sh [-e || -i] [-o output_directory] [-t targets_file] [-x [excludes_file]] [-U || -u] [-S [stage] || -s] [--count filename] [--geniplist filename] [--ngineer] [--only]`